dartmouth-cs98/hack-a-thing-2-setlist-visualizer-2/README.md

 # Hack A Thing 2 - Setlist Visualizer

+Continuing our work on setlist visualizer...

-## Alexander Danilowicz, Weiling Huang
+## Alexander Danilowicz and Weiling Huang

 ![Example](ExampleOutput.png)

-*Dynamically created over the Internet thanks to  Django...*

 # How does this hack-a-thing inspire you or relate to your possible project ideas?